Introduction to Cluster Algebras. Chapters 1-3: Matrix mutation

 \end{definition}

 To illustrate, consider the Markov quiver~$Q$ shown in Figure~\ref{fig:markov-quiver}.
 Then

 where the sign depends on the labeling of the vertices.

-\begin{remark} Ostensibly, the definition of $\tilde B(Q)$ depends on the choice of labeling of the vertices of~$Q$ by the integers $1,\dots,m$.
-To remove this dependence, one may consider extended exchange matrices up to a simultaneous relabeling of rows and columns $1,2,\dots,n$, and a relabeling of the rows $n+1, n+2, \dots, m$. \end{remark}
+\begin{remark} While the definition of $\tilde B(Q)$ depends on the choice of labeling of the vertices of~$Q$ by the integers $1,\dots,m$, we often consider extended exchange matrices up to a simultaneous relabeling of rows and columns $1,2,\dots,n$, and a relabeling of the rows $n+1, n+2, \dots, m$. \end{remark}

 The proof of the following lemma is straightforward.

 \begin{lemma} Let $k$ be a mutable vertex of a quiver~$Q$.
 The extended exchange matrix $\tilde B(\mu_k(Q))=(b'_{ij})$ of the mutated quiver $\mu_k(Q)$ is given by